Coq au Vin with White Wine

 Jump to Recipe Jump to Video

-What is Coq au Vin with White Wine?
+What is Coq au Vin Blanc?

 Ingredients for Coq au Vin with White Wine